I’ve been composting long enough to remember when the process felt mysterious.

 Unfortunately, the options are more limited when it comes to shorter compost thermometers, and there are not many I can recommend.
 However, the VeeGee Dial Compost Thermometer is a good option at 12 inches, although some bin composters might find even this a little bit too long.

-Do note that it doesn’t come with color coding, making it easier for novice composters to see the heat rating.
+Do note that it doesn’t come with color coding, which could it harder for novice composters to understand the heat rating.

 Budget Buy: Thermometer World compost thermometer